Thank you to the North Carolina Justice Center for updating the below content with North Carolina information.

 State of North Carolina-issued documents

-To obtain copies of North Carolina documents such as Birth Certificate, Marriage License, Divorce Decree, Vehicle Title, North Carolina Driver’s License or Identity Card or federal government issued documents such as passports, social security cards, Medicaid, tax returns, etc., visit Legal Aid of North Carolina’s website for detailed instructions on how to request a new document: http://www.legalaidnc.org/Documents/disaster-relief-handbook/documents.pdf.
+To obtain copies of North Carolina documents such as Birth Certificate, Marriage License, Divorce Decree, Vehicle Title, Texas Driver’s License or Identity Card or federal government issued documents such as passports, social security cards, Medicaid, tax returns, etc., visit Legal Aid of North Carolina’s website for detailed instructions on how to request a new document:

 Foreign government-issued documents

 If you lost foreign government-issued documents, contact your consulate to learn how you can get replacement documents.